tugberkgoc/foundation-notes/02 HTTP.md

 When this request is received by the server it analyses the information provided and sends a _response_ back to the client.
 This typically might include:

-1. The [HTTP message body](https://en.wikipedia.org/wiki/HTTP_message_body), typically the data that was requested such as a html page or image.
+1. The [HTTP message body](https://en.wikipedia.org/wiki/HTTP_message_body), typically the data that was requested such as an HTML page or image.
 2. A [status code](https://searchengineland.com/the-ultimate-guide-to-http-status-codes-and-headers-for-seo-302786), a number representing the success or otherwise of the request.
 3. Extra information such as the format the data is in sent as [response headers](https://developer.mozilla.org/en-US/docs/Glossary/Response_header).